aaronwork1205/Open-Tour-Guide-Trip-Planner-App/Readme.md

 5. **Explore Recommendations**: Receive personalized recommendations for attractions, restaurants, and accommodations at your destinations.

-6. **Access Offline**: Even when you're offline, you can access your trip plans and information.

 ## License <a name="license"></a>
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.